oberondart/NovaScript/README.md

 # Nova
-Simple toy programming language built entirely in Lua
+Simple toy scripting language built entirely in Lua.
+This isn't really a serious project.
+I made it for fun :)